How to Fix CLS Issues: Cumulative Layout Shift Guide

 How do I find what's causing CLS on my page?

-Yes, achieving a CLS of 0 is possible but rare in practice.
-Static pages with no images, no ads, no custom fonts, and no dynamic content can score zero.
-For most real-world sites, aim for under 0.05 โ that's excellent and leaves headroom for occasional minor shifts.
+Yes, a CLS of 0 is achievable but uncommon.
+Fully static pages with no late-loading images, ads, web fonts, or injected content can score zero.
+For most real sites, aim for under 0.05 β that's excellent and leaves headroom for the occasional unavoidable minor shift.